vic/den/README.md

 }
 ```

-These will generate `flake.homeConfigurations.vic` entries that can be activated with `home-manager switch --flake .#vic`.
+`den` will generate `flake.homeConfigurations.vic` entry that can be activated with `home-manager switch --flake .#vic`.

 Now you need to enhance the host and user aspects using [`flake.aspects`](https://github.com/vic/flake-aspects).
 Refer to its README and tests for usage.
 The rest of this guide is an example of aspect customization.